 Albie Aware Breast Cancer Foundation is named in honor of Alberta “Albie” Carson who lost her fight against breast cancer in 2002.
 Albie’s husband, Doug Carson, founded this 501(c)(3) nonprofit organization in 2004 to honor his wife and offer hope to others.

-Today, Albie Aware is helping people facing breast cancer in the greater Sacramento area.
-It is the largest nonprofit organization dedicated solely to breast cancer in the area.
+Today, Albie Aware is supporting people facing breast cancer in the greater Sacramento area.
+It is the largest nonprofit organization dedicated solely to breast cancer in our community.

 The main programs of Albie Aware are: